 In the south arm of the transept are two particularly remarkable elements: the Pillar of Angels and the Astronomical Clock.

 The Pillar of Angels, an architectural prowess at the time of its construction around 1230, serves as the central pillar of the south transept.
-It features twelve sculptures: the 4 evangelists, angels playing the trumpet and, further up, Christ the Judge, seated, serene and benevolent, and surrounded by angels carrying the Instruments of the Passion.
+It features twelve sculptures: the four evangelists, angels playing the trumpet, and, further up, Christ the Judge, seated, serene, and benevolent, surrounded by angels carrying the Instruments of the Passion.
 The pillar is also called the “Pillar of Last Judgement” because it stages the judgement mentioned in the Book of Revelation.

-The enormous and complex Astronomical Clock of Strasbourg cathedral situated in the right brace of the transept is a Renaissance piece.
+The enormous and complex Astronomical Clock of Strasbourg Cathedral is a Renaissance piece in the right brace of the transept.
 Sculptors, painters, technicians, mathematicians and Swiss watchmakers worked together on this wonder that is extremely popular among visitors to the cathedral: the number of visitors coming to admire its mechanism is estimated at 3 million.
-This incredible masterpiece is telling of the pride that the Strasbourgeois feel in counting their cathedral among the seven wonders of Germany.
+This incredible masterpiece tells of the pride the Strasbourgeois feel in counting their cathedral among the seven wonders of Germany.

 A mechanism from the 19th C

 The current mechanism dates from 1842.
-The first clock was completed in 1571 with the same Renaissance-style buffet and the same animated decorations and characters.
-Its mechanism stopped working one day in 1788 and it remained “mute” for several years until 1838 when the task of repairing it was entrusted to an Alsatian, Jean-Baptiste Schwilgué (1776-1856).
+The first clock was completed in 1571 with the same Renaissance-style buffet, animated decorations, and characters.
+Its mechanism stopped working one day in 1788, and it remained “mute” for several years until 1838, when the task of repairing it was entrusted to an Alsatian, Jean-Baptiste Schwilgué (1776-1856).

-Self-taught, this 61-year-old former apprentice watchmaker-turned professor of mathematics and auditor of weights and measures had wanted to devote himself to the reparation of the clock with a very complex mechanism since his childhood.
+Self-taught, this 61-year-old former apprentice watchmaker-turned-professor of mathematics and auditor of weights and measures had wanted to devote himself to the reparation of the clock with a very complex mechanism since childhood.

 For 30 years, he examined the mechanism and tried to understand the reasons for its breakdown.
-The clock’s mechanism was entirely recreated thanks to Schwilgué’s knowledge, notably in the subject of clock wheel manufacturing.
+The clock’s mechanism was entirely recreated thanks to Schwilgué’s knowledge, notably in clock wheel manufacturing.

 A complex and fascinating design